Last updated - March 23, 2018

 The ability of customers to find out information easily on your site plays a role in reducing cart abandonment.
 If most of the research on a product can be done on your own site, there are better chances for conversion.
 Presenting product information in a clear, organized way is one of the first things you need to do.
 A good description, multiple images, information on materials used, a size chart (if required), etc. are simple aspects that can bring big results.
 FAQs, product reviews, etc too can help a lot for customers to gain information.
 Additionally, if there is a live chat option, it can help customers resolve any queries they have.
 Mostly when customers are in two minds, a gentle affirmation from a support executive is all they need sometimes.
 Here is an article that discusses the effectiveness of live chat support.

 Send email reminders to recover abandoned cart

-In fact, abandoned cart is a concern that can be addressed well with your email strategy.
+In fact, the abandoned cart is a concern that can be addressed well with your email strategy.
 There are several plugins that would help you send automatic emails in a timely manner to address abandoned cart.
 Let’s take a look at some of them:

 This is a plugin available in the WordPress plugin repository, which you can download for free.
 It helps to send prompt email notifications to your registered customers and guests, who have kept something in their cart.
 Moreover, it enables your customers to retrieve their abandoned cart in a single click.
-It also helps you measure the success of this effort by comparing the recovered orders value with total value of abandoned orders.
+It also helps you measure the success of this effort by comparing the recovered orders value with the total value of abandoned orders.

 With this plugin, you can create unlimited email templates, as well as customize them according to your liking.
 The plugin automatically ends the mailing process when a customers recover their cart.